French Open 2024: Iga Swiatek to face Naomi Osaka at Roland Garros after opening win

-World No 1 Iga Swiatek dropped just three games against Leolia Jeanjean in her opening match at Roland Garros to set up a second-round tie against four-time Grand Slam winner Naomi Osaka
+World No 1 Iga Swiatek drops just three games against Leolia Jeanjean in her opening match at Roland Garros to set up a second-round blockbuster against four-time Grand Slam winner Naomi Osaka; also wins for Ons Jabeur and Coco Gauff

 Iga Swiatek set up a blockbuster clash with Naomi Osaka at the French Open after racing through her opening match in Paris.